 The Chicago Public Schools may disclose directory information about students to specific parties though written requests.
 Directory information is information that is generally not considered harmful or an invasion of privacy if released.
-CPS has designated the following as directory information: student's name; home address; home telephone number; date of birth; grade level; and most recent CPS school attended.
-Specific parties who may request this information include, but are not limited to external organizations delivering services to students such as Boys and Girls Clubs, YMCA, PTA, City sister agencies, and providers of programming that enriches a student's academic and/or social and emotional learning.
+CPS has designated the following as directory information: student's name; parents' names; home address; home telephone number; date of birth; grade level; dates of attendance; school photographs; and most recent CPS school attended.
+Upon request, CPS may share directory information with City sister agencies, or external organizations delivering services to students such as Boys and Girls Clubs, YMCA, PTA, and other providers of programming that enriches a student's academic and/or social and emotional learning.